akinjide/akinjide-www/content/2019/xml-request-and-response-with-express-js.md

 console.log(`SERVER: started on port ${port}`);
 ```

-Now, suppose you have an XML document that looks something like above, the Express.js server will process the request.
+Now, suppose you have an XML document that looks something like below, the Express.js server will process the request.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>